kennysham/GoldenAge60Plus/README.md

-This site is help to promote Golden Age (60+) football activities "Friday Morning Show" is formed by a group of retired football enthusiast in May 2022, with the objective to promote golden age (60+) football activities.
-Via regular training, matches and different activities, so as to improve body fitness and techniques, broaden social circles and enhance both physical and psychological health.
+"Golden Age 60+ " is formed by a group of retired football enthusiast in October 1,  2025 from merging "Ball Fans Club"  (formed in 2018) and "Frifay Morning Show" (formed in 2022) , with the objective to strengthen health and improve life quality.

-Since most activities are arranged in Friday morning, therefore the group is named “Friday Morning Show”.
+Via regular soccer training, matches and different activities, so as to improve human physical balance, body fitness, techniques and emotional control ability,  broaden social circles, enhance both physical and psychological health, as well as improving  life quality.